Transit Network with BGP Setup Instructions¶

 2. Connect Spoke VPC to on-prem¶

-- At Aviatrix Controller console, lunch an Aviatrix Gateway in a spoke VPC.
+- At Aviatrix Controller console, launch an Aviatrix Gateway in a spoke VPC.

 - At Controller console, Peering -> Encrypted Peering, create peering between Aviatrix Gateways at spoke VPC and Transit VPC.